fossasia/eventyay-tickets/doc/development/social_login.rst

 III.
 MediaWiki OAuth Application
 ---------------------------------
-To enable MediaWiki social login for your Pretix instance, you need to register an OAuth application with MediaWiki.
+To enable MediaWiki social login for your Eventyay instance, you need to register an OAuth application with MediaWiki.

 Important Notes
 ~~~~~~~~~~~~~~~~